jdblischak/giladlab-midway-guide/README.md

 new file on Midway.
 Now you can login to Midway from this local computer without entering your CNet password.
-To set this up for an additional local computer, you need to create a new set of keys on this computer and then append the public key to the `authorized_keys` file.
+To set this up for an additional local computer, you need to create a new set of keys on that computer and then append the public key to the `authorized_keys` file.

-In general, it is advisable to keep your `.ssh` directory private, whcih can be accomplished with the following:
+In general, it is advisable to keep your `.ssh` directory private, which can be accomplished with the following:

 ```
 chmod -R 700 ~/.ssh